Audit and Risk Committee Charter

 Senior Advisers and Observers

-4.6 Two Senior Executive Service officers will be appointed as Senior Advisers to the Committee by the Chief Operating Officer and/or First Assistant Secretary, Corporate.
-These Advisers will receive all papers and attend all meetings.
+5.6.
+Senior Executive Service officer/s will be appointed as Senior Adviser/s to the Committee by the Chief Operating Officer / First Assistant Secretary Corporate.
+The Adviser/s will receive all papers and attend all meetings.

-4.7 The Secretary, Chief Operating Officer, First Assistant Secretary, Corporate, Chief Financial Officer, Chief Information Officer and Head of Internal Audit may attend meetings as observers, as determined by the Chair.
+5.7.
+The Secretary, Deputy Secretary Governance and Corporate Group, Chief Operating Officer/ First Assistant Secretary Corporate, First Assistant Secretary Digital, Security and Workplace Operations, Chief Financial Officer, and Head of Internal Audit may attend meetings as observers, as determined by the Chair.

-4.8 Representatives from the Australian National Audit Office (ANAO) will be invited to attend all meetings of the Committee, as observers.
+5.8.
+Representatives from the Australian National Audit Office (ANAO) will be invited to attend meetings of the Committee, as observers.

 1. act in the best interests of PM&C